shubhamlashkan/Python-Beginner-Boost/Day 1/README.md

 In the upcoming video, we will delve deeper into various Python topics.
 Stay tuned!

-Now that you have a basic understanding of Python, let's move on to the next thread, where we will explore variables and data types in Python.
+Now that you have a basic understanding of Python, let's move on to the next video, where we will explore variables and data types in Python.